 Use the correct sized puller to remove the clutch from the tapered engine output shaft.
 Miniplane-USA has this tool here (at the bottom of the page).
 Do not even think of removing the clutch using any other method, you will destroy the engine output shaft and/or the clutch.
 Fit the puller and tighten it slowly.
 The clutch should just pop off.

 Note carefully the link orientation.
 The clutch turns counterclockwise facing it when installed on the engine.
 The leading end of the link must be set in the inner hub hole and NOT in the clutch shoe hole.
 The open end of the clip must be installed so that it faces the trailing end of the link.

 a.)
-Remove the clips by sliding them off by squeezing on the open end of the clip and link stud with a pair of pliers.
+Remove the clips by gently sliding them off by squeezing on the open end of the clip and link stud with a pair of pliers.
+DO NOT PRY OFF THE LINK CLIPS.
 Remove the plates under the clips.

 c.)
 Once the clutch shoe tension is released, it is easy to remove the links.

 5. Examine the clutch

 Carefully examine all of the clutch parts for wear, especially the inner hub.
 Replace parts (or the entire clutch) as needed.

 Assembly of the clutch is the reverse of step #4 above.
 The inner hub will only fit on the engine shaft one way but the clutch can fit either way, depending on when the engine was manufactured..

 Use a small amount of anti-seize compound on the shafts of the links and under the plates to retard wear.
 Too much of it will get into the clutch shoes and cause them to slip.
 Every 50 hours or so, it is a good idea to disassemble the clutch and re-lubricate the links.

 The shoes can be put on the inner hub with the machined space for the springs facing the engine or facing the redrive.